Profile

 Baseball and sumo may seem like distant sports, but they share some transferable attributes: explosive rotational power, hand-eye coordination, and competitive mental toughness.
 Tsukioka has channeled whatever physical gifts developed through baseball into a sumo body that at 169cm and 107kg is compact but powerful for its size.

 In January 2026, Tsukioka reached a career high of West Sandanme 48, the peak of his professional career.
-A setback in subsequent results has placed him at East Jonidan 9 as of March 2026, but he remains in striking distance of returning to Sandanme.
+A setback in subsequent results dropped him to East Jonidan 9 in March 2026, but he rebounded with a 4–3 at West Jonidan 53 in the May 2026 Natsu Basho, earning promotion to East Jonidan 28 for the July 2026 Nagoya Basho and remaining in striking distance of returning to Sandanme.
 At 21, his best sumo years are still ahead of him.

 Career History